hakoerber/blog.haktec.de/content/blog/2018-12-30-sphinx-csv-tables.md

 ---
-title: "Sphinx: Use CSV tables for sanity"
+title: "Sphinx: Use CSV macro for simple Markdown-like tables"
 date: "2018-12-30T19:39:16+01:00"
 summary: |
-  How to use Markdown-like tables in Sphinx
+  How to use the "csv-tables" macro to get Markdown-like table syntax in Sphinx
 draft: true
 tags:
 - sphinx